Unknownday/Task-Manager-Wrote-CS/README.md

 # Task-Manager-Wrote-CS
- Task manager wrote in cs
+The corpative task manager wrote in C# with PostgreSQL database connection